Friction loss: Calculating friction loss for water in a pipe

 The following table gives Reynolds number Re, Darcy friction factor fD, flow rate Q, and velocity V such that hydraulic slope S = hf / L = 0.01, for a variety of nominal pipe (NPS) sizes.

 Note that the cited sources recommend that flow velocity be kept below 5 feet / second (~1.5 m/s).

-Also note that the given fD in this table is actually a quantity adopted by the NFPA and the industry, known as C, which has the imperial units psi/(100 gpm2ft) and can be calculated using the following relation:
+Also note that the given fD in this table is actually a quantity adopted by the NFPA and the industry, known as C, which has the customary units psi/(100 gpm2ft) and can be calculated using the following relation: